evangraan/ecs.co.uk/design.md

 # Design

-## Association and Aggregation over Composition and Ownership
+## Association and Aggregation over Composition and Inheritance

 The basket class does not contain a catalogue or offers, rather these are provided to it across its public API